JacobNjenga2/airbnb-clone-project/README.md

 ## 🧩 Database Design
 This project uses a relational database structure to manage data efficiently.
 Below are the core entities and their relationships:
 #🔑 Key Entities & Fields
 1. Users
 Represents individuals who use the platform (hosts or guests).
 **Fields:**
 id: Unique identifier (Primary Key)
 username: Unique login name
 email: Contact email
 password: Hashed password
 role: Defines if the user is a host, guest, or admin
 2. Properties
 Represents the listings added by hosts.
 Fields:
 id: Unique property identifier
 user_id: Foreign Key – references Users
 title: Name of the property
 location: Address or general area
 price_per_night: Rental cost per night
 3. Bookings
 Represents reservation details made by users.
 Fields:
 id: Unique booking ID
 user_id: Foreign Key – references Users (guest)
 property_id: Foreign Key – references Properties
 check_in: Start date of booking
 check_out: End date of booking
 4. Reviews
 Captures feedback left by guests about properties.
 Fields:
 id: Unique review ID
 user_id: Foreign Key – references Users (guest)
 property_id: Foreign Key – references Properties
 rating: Numeric score (e.g., 1-5)
 comment: Text feedback
 5. Payments
 Tracks completed transactions.
 Fields:
 id: Unique payment ID
 booking_id: Foreign Key – references Bookings
 amount: Total cost charged
 payment_status: e.g., pending, completed, failed
 payment_date: Timestamp of transaction
 # 🔗 Entity Relationships
 A User can have many Properties (if they are a host).
 A Property belongs to one User.
 A User can make many Bookings (if they are a guest).
 A Booking is associated with one Property and one User.

 A Property can have many Reviews from different Users.
 A Booking can have one Payment.

+## ✨ Feature Breakdown

+The Airbnb Clone project includes several core features that replicate the core functionalities of a short-term rental platform.
+Each feature is designed to provide a seamless experience for users, whether they are guests or hosts.

+---

+### 👥 User Management
+Users can sign up, log in, and manage their profiles.
+The system supports role-based access control, distinguishing between guests, hosts, and administrators.

+---

+### 🏡 Property Management
+Hosts can list properties by providing essential information such as title, description, price, and location.
+They can also edit or delete listings and manage availability.

+---

+### 📅 Booking System
+Guests can view property listings, select available dates, and make bookings.
+The system ensures that double bookings are avoided and booking history is recorded.

+---

+### 💳 Payment Integration
+Secure payment processing is integrated for booking confirmation.
+Users can view payment status, and transactions are stored with booking details for future reference.

+---

+### ⭐ Reviews and Ratings
+After their stay, guests can leave reviews and ratings for properties.
+This builds trust within the platform and helps future users make informed decisions.

+---

+### 🔎 Search and Filtering
+Users can search for properties using filters like location, price range, property type, and availability.
+This enhances discoverability and improves the user experience.

+---

+### 🛠️ Admin Panel
+Administrators have access to a dedicated dashboard to manage users, properties, bookings, and reported content.
+This ensures platform integrity and smooth operations.

+---